Skip to main content

 pendingbooleantrue if the transaction has not yet settled. false means posted.

-The short_id is what AI agents and MCP tools use when referring to transactions.
+The is what AI agents and MCP tools use when referring to transactions.
 You can pass either id or short_id to any API endpoint or MCP tool that accepts a transaction identifier.

 Pending vs. posted transactions

 A transaction starts as pending when the bank reports it but it has not yet settled.
 Pending transactions may change or be cancelled before they post.
-When a pending transaction settles, the bank issues a new transaction ID for the posted version.
+When a pending transaction settles, the bank may issue a new transaction ID for the posted version.
 Breadbox links the posted record back to the pending one and soft-deletes the pending row automatically, so you see only one record per transaction.
+Pending transactions are included in API responses and dashboard views by default.
+Use the pending=false query parameter to filter to posted transactions only.

 Browsing transactions in the dashboard